SAP/ui5-webcomponents/docs/Public Module Imports.md

  for all common entities (theme, language, etc...).
 In addition, changing the theme in OpenUI5 will also change the theme in UI5 Web Components.
  2. Fonts will not be loaded twice (just once by OpenUI5, and reused).
- 3. Locale Data assets will not be fetched twice (just once by OpenUI5, and reused).
+ 3. Locale data assets will not be fetched twice (just once by OpenUI5, and reused).

 Therefore, if you intend to run both frameworks in the same browser window, it is highly recommended to enable OpenUI5 support and benefit from these optimizations.

-### 6. Custom elements scoping
+### 6. Custom Elements Scoping

 ```js
 import { setCustomElementsScopingSuffix, setCustomElementsScopingRules } from "@ui5/webcomponents-base/dist/CustomElementsScope.js";